Naxthephantom/Private_Server/README.md

 below the code environment, there you'll see the directoryre you've saved the code written out.
 Now you can copy the link for the site (https://localhost:8080/service.html) to your browser and run it.

-note: this server is locally hosted i.e it can only be accessed on the system which the code was run.:)
+note: this server is locally hosted i.e it can only be accessed on the system which the code was run. :)